Best DSLR camera lens cases iMore 2022

 - Fits most lenses

 You carry a camera in your pocket all day in the form of a smartphone.
 Yet, there are at least 4 situations when a digital camera is better than an iPhone camera.
-For those of us who shoot with a full-on interchangeable lens camera, protecting your equipment is a must.
+Protecting your equipment is a must for those of us who shoot with a full-on interchangeable lens camera.
 And that starts with the very best DSLR camera lens cases.

 The case I rely on is the NANUK 910.
 It doesn't have locking clasps, but it is waterproof, shockproof, and keeps dust and sand from settling on sensitive lenses.